duckietown/docs-AIDO/book/AIDO/15_rules/20_traffic_laws.md

 Traditionally for real-world car travel, intersections are traversed with a fixed protocol in place, e.g. in Germany the driver on the right joining lane has the right of way.

 Robotic drivers do not have these inherent restrictions.
-Therefore for the tasks of [navigation](#nav_v) and [fleet management](#fleet_manag), we will provide a base intersection protocol.
+Therefore for the task of [navigation](#nav_v), we will provide a base intersection protocol.
 This protocol is able to guide Duckiebots safely through intersections.
 For the lane following tasks, a fixed intersection protocol will be used and the performance during intersection navigation will not be scored.

-Participants are then able to change the intersection protocol in the hope of improving driving through intersections, thereby enabling them to achieve better navigation and fleet management.
+Participants are then able to change the intersection protocol in the hope of improving driving through intersections, thereby enabling them to achieve better navigation.
 The following rule penalties around intersections will however stay in place.

 ## Quantification of "Stopping at red intersection line" and "Stopping at red traffic light" {#traffic_laws_si}